w3f/polkadot-wiki/docs/learn/how-to/create-nomination-pool.md

     Closing a nomination pool is not simple and it takes time.
 For a minimum duration of two unbonding periods (56 days in Polkadot and 14 days in Kusama), multiple extrinsics must be issued between initiating the pool's destruction and its complete dismantling.
 Make sure you understand and accept this process before creating a nomination pool.

-    For more information, visit the [Polkadot Wiki](../learn-guides-staking-pools.md#pool-destruction-with-polkadot-js).
+    For more information, see [Pool destruction with Polkadot-JS](../learn-guides-staking-pools.md#pool-destruction-with-polkadot-js).

 ### How to create a pool